 Yes.
 We provide assistance in APA citation and formatting.
 For online help, please review our Resource Guide for APA citation style.
 If you find that you need additional assistance, schedule a tutoring appointment to review how to correctly cite and format an APA style paper.

 What about LiveText?

 Access the online D2L tutorials to learn how to navigate D2L.
 If you need further assistance, you can schedule an appointment by calling 312-261-3374 or emailing firstname.lastname@example.org.

 We do not offer tutoring for LiveText.
-For assistance with this program, access tutorials provided within your LiveText account and contact your professor with additional questions.
+For assistance with this program, access NCE's online tutorials and resources.